 2020 Study Scientist, Radioisotope Power Systems for Pressure Vessels, NASA RPS Program

 2020 Selected Participant, NASA Principle Investigator Launchpad (Mission-focused).
 NASA SMD

 2019 Study Scientist, Radioisotope Power System Considerations for Ocean Worlds, NASA RPS Program

 2017 Subject Matter Expert, Keck Institute for Space Studies: Accessing Subsurf.
 Oceans of Icy Worlds

-2021 Voyager Award for Europa Clipper contributions, JPL
+2021 Voyager Award for Europa Clipper Lecture Series, JPL

 2021 Team Award for contributions to the Decadal Survey in Planetary Science and Astrobiology, JPL

 2017 Outstanding Postdoctoral Research in Planetary Science and Life Detection, JPL

 2016 Popular Mechanics Breakthrough Award for innovative method to study San Andreas Fault motions

 Howell, S., C. J. Bierson, K. Kalousová, E. J. Leonard, G. Steinbrügge, N. Wolfenbarger (2023, in prod.).
 Jupiter’s Ocean Worlds: Dynamic Ices and the Search for Life, in Ices in the Solar System: A Volatile Excursion from Mercury and the Moon to the Kuiper Belt and Beyond, Elsevier.